 The theory behind barrel break in is that cleaning the abrasive residue out of the bore after each shot allows the bullet which follows to flatten out or scour away all the tiny nicks, dings, and imperfections that are part of most bores, making the barrel smoother and less apt to pick up copper fouling.

 That’s the theory.
 Based on my experience, I have doubts.
-Gunsmith John Blauvelt, who has installed more barrels than there are Democrats running for president, wrote me: “On a rough factory barrel it may have some merit.
+Gunsmith John Blauvelt, who has installed more barrels than most, wrote me: “On a rough factory barrel it may have some merit.
 But on a custom hand-lapped barrel it is not needed….
 I don’t think that scrubbing the bore with a copper brush does anything except loosen carbon fouling….
 A few shots and some J-B Compound is not a bad thing for a new factory barrel, but those long sequences of one shot and clean for 20 rounds and then 3 shots and clean for more are excessive.”

 I’d go further than that.
 I’ve yet to see a really rough barrel that was improved by any kind of break-in procedure.
 Barrels are made of steel.
 Bullets are made of copper, or gilding metal alloy, which is mostly copper.
 How is copper going to wear away steel?
 The only thing you can do with bum barrel is unscrew it and replace it with one whose bore does not look like the surface of the moon.